emilevr/space/CONTRIBUTING.md

   code in any other language will only be accepted under extraordinary circumstances.
 - Performance is a primary goal of this project.
 Please ensure your code is fast and safe.
 - Please use descriptive variable names.
 Code is the best documentation.
+- Please create tests in a *separate* file named <module-file-name>_test.rs, rather than directly in the module file.
 - Keep it simple.

 > :exclamation: Please note we have a code of conduct, please follow it in all your interactions with the project.